-- 1. Questions must be conveyed in a neutral tone. - 2.
-Parties and advisors will refer to other parties, witnesses, advisors, and institutional staff using the name and gender used by the person and shall not intentionally mis-name or mis-gender that person in communication or questioning. - 3.
-No party may act abusively or disrespectfully during the hearing toward any other party or to witnesses, advisors, or decision-makers. - 4.
-While an advisor may be an attorney, we expect all advisors to follow these Rules of Decorum. - 5.
+- 1. Parties and advisors will refer to other parties, witnesses, advisors, and institutional staff using the name and gender used by the person and shall not intentionally mis-name or mis-gender that person in communication or questioning. - 2.
+No party may act abusively or disrespectfully during the hearing toward any other party or to witnesses, advisors, or Hearing Chairs. - 3.
+While an advisor may be an attorney, we expect all advisors to follow these Rules of Decorum. - 4.
+During cross-examination, the party's advisor must ask questions respectfully & in a neutral tone of the other party in a way that is intended to bring forth further relevant information for the college to use in making its determination in this matter. - 5.
 The advisor may not yell, scream, badger, or physically "lean in" to a party or witness's personal space.
-Advisors may not approach the other party or witnesses without obtaining permission from the Hearing Officer/Panel. - 6.
+Advisors may not approach the other party or witnesses without obtaining permission from the Hearing Chair. - 6.
 The advisor may not use profanity or make personal attacks upon a party or witness.
-Questions are meant to be interrogative statements used to test knowledge or understand a fact; they may not include accusations within the text of the question.

-7. The advisor may not ask repetitive questions.
-This includes questions that have already been asked by the Hearing Officer/Panel, the advisor in cross-examination, or in direct testimony.

-When the Hearing Officer/Panel determines a question has been "asked and answered" or is otherwise not relevant, the advisor must move on.

-8. Parties and advisors may take no action at the hearing that a reasonable person in the shoes of the affected party would see as intended to intimidate that person (whether party, witness, or official) into not participating in the process or meaningfully modifying their participation in the process.
+Questions are meant to be interrogative statements used to test knowledge or understand a fact; they may not include accusations within the text of the question. - 7.
+The advisor may not ask repetitive questions.
+This includes questions that have already been asked by the Hearing Chair, the advisor in crossexamination, or in direct testimony.
+When the Hearing Chair determines a question has been "asked and answered" or is otherwise not relevant, the advisor must move on. - 8.
+Parties and advisors may take no action at the hearing that a reasonable person would see as intended to intimidate that person (whether party, witness, or official) into not participating in the process or meaningfully modifying their participation in the process.